Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ##### Notes

-Switches to laser mode.
+* Switches to laser mode.
 This mode enables handling of a laser pin and makes sure that the laser is only activated during G1 moves if laser was enabled (using G1 Snn moves) or E is increasing (using [M571](/User_manual/Reference/Gcodes/M571){target=_blank}).
 G0 moves should never enable the laser.

-**Very important!** If you use M452 to put your machine into Laser mode and are upgrading from RepRapFirmware **v2.01 or earlier**, you must replace all S parameters in G0/G1 commands in homing files etc. with H parameters.
+* **Very important!** If you use M452 to put your machine into Laser mode and are upgrading from RepRapFirmware **v2.01 or earlier**, you must replace all S parameters in G0/G1 commands in homing files etc. with H parameters.
 This is because S is now used to control laser power.
+* In laser mode, it is valid in a Gcode file to send G0 or G1 on one line, and then just send co-ordinates on the following lines.

-In RRF3, the P and I parameters are removed.
+* In RRF3, the P and I parameters are removed.
 Use the C parameter to select the laser control pin instead.

-M3 and M5 no longer turn the laser on and off; use G1 Snn moves to control laser power.
+* M3 and M5 no longer turn the laser on and off; use G1 Snn moves to control laser power.

-See also [Configuring RepRapFirmware for a laser engraver/cutter](/User_manual/Machine_configuration/Configuration_laser){target=_blank}.
+* See also [Configuring RepRapFirmware for a laser engraver/cutter](/User_manual/Machine_configuration/Configuration_laser){target=_blank}.

 #### RepRapFirmware 2.x